Wednesday, July 11, 2012

 A portion of our vegetable gardens in early July.

 Just wanted to give you a quick update on the farm.
 The vegetable gardens are growing well, for the most part.
-Hubby has been dealing with a vole problem this year that has been quite aggravating.
+We have been dealing with a vole problem this year that has been quite aggravating.
 The voles seem to have a real taste for young beans.
 I can't count how many times we have reseeded them.
-The young white cat that has adopted us and is living under the workshop has been snacking on some, but we either need more barn cats (not!) or hubby has to create a bait and trap system.
+The young white cat that has adopted us and is living under the workshop has been snacking on some, but we either need more barn cats (not!) or create a bait and trap system.

 We had an excellent garlic year and there are several varieties curing in the barn right now.
 Most of the potatoes have been dug and the summer squash is just starting to come in.
 We are also enjoying fresh basil and cilantro.
 Yum!

 We had a good honey year in 2011 and hope to have another good one this year.
 There is still 2011 honey available.
 Just give us a call if you want to purchase any.
 We will be selling it at the Mills River Farmers' Market when we have a few more items to sell along with it.